Posts RSS Comments RSS

 Last week CLAROS launched its first public web-based search interface, allowing users to discover digital resources from multiple collections of international art at once.
 Emphasis is placed on the art of Ancient Greece and Rome.

-Based at the e-Research Centre in Oxford, CLAROS is an international research collaboration to enable simultaneous searching of major collections of digital material about archaeology and art in university research institutes and museums.
+Based at the e-Research Centre in Oxford, CLAROS is an international research collaboration to allow simultaneous searching of major collections of digital material about archaeology and art in university research institutes and museums.
 It contains material from a wide range of data partners, including the Beazley Archive, various digital archives in the Ashmolean Museum, the Arachne archive, the Lexicon of Greek Personal Names, and the Lexicon Iconographicum Mythologiae Classicae, recording over 2 million objects, places, photographs, and people.

 CLAROS provides keyword searching as well as browsing based on category, place, period, text and collection.
 It also performs reverse image searches of pottery and sculpture.
 This means users can upload an image or point to an image on the web and CLAROS will try to match it with those in the collections.